Love is everything.

 Everything in life is a relationship.

 We are capable of connecting to everything when we spend time with it.
-Even confined to a room, we will build intimacy with that room.
-We are in a relationship to our rooms, to nature, to people, to all objects around us; how we treat them, how we care for them.
+Even confined to a room, we will build intimacy to that room.
+We are in a relationship to our environment, to nature, to people, to all objects around us: how we treat them, how we care for them.
 To build a deeper connection to nature, spirit and life, we don’t have to go out and look for the faeries – all we have to do is just spend some silence in our bedroom.
 Truly sit still and notice – notice how everything around you is a part of greater consciousness and unites it all together; how every object is imbued with spirit.
 This is shamanism.
 This is spirituality.
 We can do this anywhere, even in a prison cell.
-This is how we build a connection to everything and everyone – spend time with it, see it truly see it and appreciate it even when it doesn’t look like you or share the same language.
+This is how we build a connection to everything and everyone – spend time with it, see it truly see it for what it is, and appreciate it even when it doesn’t look like you or share the same language as you.
 This is how we build respect towards life and everything and everyone in it.

 Sacred relationships differ from other relationships in that they happen when we are tied to our spiritual soul truths.
-There is no judgment, no angst, no hiding, we are truly ourselves and the love is selfless.
-They happen in an open, trusting space where we can truly show up as we are and there is soul appreciation; there is honouring and acceptance for the other person no matter where they are in their life.
+There is no judgment, no angst, no hiding, we are truly ourselves and the love is as close to selfless as humanly possible.
+This means: we see someone as they are, and accept them as they are, not as we want them to be; we give to another what they need in that moment, rather than what we want them to give to us.
+Such relationships happen in an open, trusting space where we can truly show up as we are and there is soul appreciation and respect; there is honouring and acceptance for the other person no matter where they are in their life.
 The love is unconditional.

 Sacred relationships are soul-deep.

 It is important to emphasize that such sacred bonds cannot exist between souls who are not vibrating as their true self, and that it is important to find a partner at a similar level of our soul development.
-Humanity’s lack of self-awareness and dependence on the superficial part of self, are what have led to the deterioration of intimate relationships and marriages.
+If there is love between two people, if they are not at a similar vibration, the relationship will not be able to stand through time.
+Humanity’s lack of self-awareness and dependence on the superficial part of self are what have led to the deterioration of intimate relationships and marriages.

-The alchemical union of fire and water symbolizes integration; the unification of opposites.
-This is the binding process of love; the melting of contradictions and transforming two into one, to merge and give birth to a new state of being.
+The alchemical union of fire and water symbolizes integration, the unification of opposites.
+This is the binding process of love: the melting of contradictions and transforming two into one, to merge and give birth to a new state of being.
+As people fall in love, a new soul is born, the soul of the relationship, and it needs its time and space for be nurtured as it grows and changes shape.
 The lovers represent the two opposites, which yearn for and are immensely attracted to one another.
 This duality is reflected in every aspect of existence and is existentially experienced in our human relationships.
 Every attempt to merge with another is an expression of the passionate urge to re-establish the oneness from which we all came from.

 A sacred relationship reflects the embodiment of our own sacredness.
 As we all know: we see through the eyes of who we are.
-This is why we need to first have self-awareness and self-acceptance in order to experience such a deep soul bond.
+This is why we need to first have self-awareness, self-knowledge and self-acceptance in order to experience such a deep soul bond.

 This is what intimacy means also: into-me-see.
-We can’t experience emotional depth and true intimacy without allowing to be truly seen by another.
+We can’t experience emotional depth and true intimacy without allowing to be truly seen by another, and without our partner having the ability and capacity to see us and hold us.

 True lovers meet when one has the courage to unveil their soul and the other has the humility to surrender, unveiling theirs also.